 Advantages of Free Trade Agreements

-4. Foreign direct investment.
+Free trade agreements also contribute to foreign investment.
 Investors will flock to the country.
 This adds capital to expand local industries and boost domestic businesses.
 It also brings in U.S. dollars to many formerly isolated countries.

 Global companies have more expertise than domestic companies to develop local resources.
-That's especially true in mining, oil drilling and manufacturing.
-Free trade agreements allow the global firms access to these business opportunities.
-When the multi-nationals partner with local firms to develop the resources, they train them on the best practices.
+That's especially true in mining, oil drilling, and manufacturing.
+Free trade agreements allow global firms access to these business opportunities.
+When the multinationals partner with local firms to develop the resources, they train them in the best practices.
 That gives local firms access to these new methods.

 Disadvantages of Free Trade Agreements

 The biggest criticism of free trade agreements is that they are responsible for job outsourcing.
 Here are some of the primary disadvantages.

 Multinational companies may outsource jobs to emerging market countries without adequate labor protections.
 As a result, women and children are often subjected to grueling factory jobs in sub-standard conditions.

-Environmental safeguards can prevent destruction natural resources and cultures.
+Environmental safeguards can prevent the destruction of natural resources and cultures.
 Labor laws prevent poor working conditions.
 The World Trade Organization enforces free trade agreement regulations.

 Countries can insist that foreign companies build local factories as part of the agreement.
 They can require these companies to share technology and train local workers.